OpenHearing/TabSINT/TabSINT Test Plans/Test-Plan.md

   - [ ] If a results page is included in the protocol, it appears after submission.
   - [ ] The results page contains one big plot summarizing all thresholds and plots for both the ears.
   - [ ] Tables for left and right ears accurately reflect the values recorded during the exam.
+- [ ] Complete the Software Testing Procedures section here: https://code.crearecomputing.com/hearingproducts/open-hearing-group/open-hearing-tabsint/-/blob/spec-writing/Specifications/manual-audiometry/manual%20audiometry.rst?ref_type=heads

 Calibration Exam

-- [ ] Load the `develop` protocol and open the calibration exam.
+- [ ] Load the `PurdueShakedown` protocol and open the calibration exam.
 Ensure the calibration exam runs smoothly.
 - [ ] Verify that tones are played correctly.
 - [ ] Adjust the cal factor and confirm the tone output reflects these changes.
 - [ ] Confirm the calibration, measurement, and max output screens appear in the correct sequence.